passes-org/passes/docs/protocol-reference.md

 # The Passes Protocol

-:::info This is an early preview release of Passes.
+:::info This is an early release of Passes.
 We invite you to read the documentation and [source code](https://github.com/passes-org/passes), experiment by adding [Pass Requests](#what-is-a-pass-request) in your apps, and contribute to [discussions](https://github.com/passes-org/passes/discussions) to help shape the future of Passes.

 These docs are under active development, and we'll be continuously publishing updates.
 We welcome your feedback – please [reach out](https://github.com/passes-org/passes/discussions).